 “Bariatric procedures are usually considered only when other efforts to lose excess weight, have failed,” says William Fuller, MD, a bariatric surgeon at Scripps Clinic.
 “Generally, the patient has severe obesity and obesity-related conditions, such as type 2 diabetes and heart disease, or is at risk of these conditions.”

-Surgery can also help improve high blood pressure, unhealthy cholesterol levels, sleep apnea, joint and other body pain, urinary incontinence.
+Surgery can also help improve high blood pressure, unhealthy cholesterol levels, sleep apnea, joint and other body pain and urinary incontinence.

 Studies show that people with type 2 diabetes experience rapid improvement in their blood sugar levels after weight-loss surgery.